n0b0dy-su/cripto_scripts/README.md

 ## cripto_query:

-Is a script that use the [Bitso API](https://bitso.com/api_info?shell#ticker) to colsult data from specified book
+It's a script that uses the [Bitso API](https://bitso.com/api_info?shell#ticker) to conlsult data from specified book

 ```json
 {